kayzenline/Project-Bounty/README.md

 ## Change Log

   - 2025-01-27 Initial specification for Iteration 1 completed - missing intro video and dryrun.
+  - 2025-01-28 Aligned some file and property names

 ## 🫡 0.
 Aims: